 Digital Producers Lab, Wales

-This Autumn, Watershed and National Theatre Wales are supported 12 brilliant creative Digital Producers through Wales’ very first Digital Producers Lab, a development programme that aims to foster digital talent and catalys...
+Watershed and National Theatre Wales supported 12 brilliant creative Digital Producers through Wales’ very first Digital Producers Lab.

-This Autumn, Watershed and National Theatre Wales are supported 12 brilliant creative Digital Producers through Wales’ very first Digital Producers Lab, a development programme that aims to foster digital talent and catalyse production of creative technology projects in Wales.
+In Autumn 2013, Watershed and National Theatre Wales supported 12 brilliant creative Digital Producers through Wales’ very first Digital Producers Lab.
+This development programme fostered digital talent and catalysed production of creative technology projects in Wales.

 Supported by Arts Council Wales, the programme offered participants the unique opportunity to undertake personal and professional development through skills swapping, networking and knowledge exchange.
 It included a Meet up and Ideas Day at National Theatre Wales in Cardiff, and a week working with peers at Watershed’s Pervasive Media Studio in Bristol.